 By Tim Johnson

-Tim Johnson is an attorney based in Washington, DC.
-He was recently based in Tokyo and Singapore where he represented clients making investments across the Asia-Pacific.
-He can be reached at email@example.com.
+Mr. Tim Johnson is an attorney based in Washington, DC.
+He has worked in Tokyo and Singapore, to represent clients making investments across the Asia-Pacific.
+He can be reached at firstname.lastname@example.org.